aparx/eventbus/README.md

 * A method within `TestListener` must have one parameter only, being of type `Event`<br>and not static.
 As initially stated, ***everything*** can be customized and is modular.

+## Download
+The downloads follow with the first public release.

 ## WARNING❗
 This library is not production nor test or alpha ready at all.
 Not even core functions are implemented yet.